bharathikannann/PHP-Login-Template/README.md

 - `MySQL`

 # Files
-- *homepage.php* -- Edit your own homepage.
+- *homepage.php* -- The main page showed after login.
+Edit your own homepage.
 - *index.php* includes *login.php* -- Login Page.
-- *signup.php* -- SignUp Page.
+- *signup.php* -- Signup Page.
 - *footer.php* -- Footer for the webpage.
-- *logoutdata.php* -- For wrong Data Entry.
+- *logoutdata.php* -- For wrong data entry in login page.

 # How to Use

 - Download all the source files to your computer.
-- Create a DataBase as loginsystem with users table in phpMyAdmin.
+- Create a DataBase as loginsystem in phpMyAdmin.
+- Create users table in phpMyAdmin.
 - Change the dbusername and password in dbh.inc.php file.
-- Create four columns idUsers,uidUsers,emailUsers,pwdUsers in the users table.
+- Create four columns idUsers, uidUsers, emailUsers, pwdUsers in the users table.
 - Save the files, upload them to your webserver and give it a try.

 # Features

-- Passwords are hashed and stored.
+- Passwords are hashed and stored (You can't view the original password of the user).
 - Username and email validation is done.
+- No need to re-enter the username and email again in the signup page if the password is wrong.